Marianne Faithfull, '60s icon and evolving pop star, has died at 78

 Both of these experiences would prove formative.
 In addition to her musical career, Faithfull acted on the stage, as well as on TV and film.

-In 1964, she was discovered by Rolling Stones manager Andrew Loog Oldham, who spotted her at a party and asked if she could sing.
+In 1964, she was discovered by The Rolling Stones' manager Andrew Loog Oldham, who spotted her at a party and asked if she could sing.
 "I said, 'Mm, mm, I can.
 Mm.
-Mm,'" she told NPR in 2005.
-"And I think about a week later, I got a telegram from Andrew saying, 'Be at Olympic Studios at 2 o'clock at such-and-such address, London.'"
+Mm,' " she told NPR in 2005.
+"And I think about a week later, I got a telegram from Andrew saying, 'Be at Olympic Studios at 2 o'clock at such-and-such address, London.' "

 That session produced "As Tears Go By" and launched her lifelong association with The Rolling Stones, or more specifically, Mick Jagger, with whom she had a romantic relationship during the second half of the 1960s.
 During this era, Faithfull co-wrote "Sister Morphine" with Jagger and Keith Richards, and released her own take on the song in 1969 — well before the Stones' version surfaced on 1971's Sticky Fingers.